Where’s My Refund?

 The Bottom Line

 Checking your refund status is normal.
-In most cases, patience — not panic — is the correct response.
+In most cases, patience, not panic, is the correct response.

 This article is for informational purposes only and does not constitute tax advice.